Course Descriptions

 ANIMAL BEHAVIOR (8-9) A, B

-Animals are born with innate behaviors, already knowing how to do lots of things.
-A fox has the instinct to chase prey, and that same kind of instinct is seen when a dog chases a ball.
-Animals also have learned behaviors.
-Herring Gulls learn to drop clams onto the road to crack them open by watching other gulls do it.
-Students will observe animals to learn about what they do and why they do it.
-They will set up experiments to demonstrate behaviors and to find out how animals learn.
+Animals are born with instincts.
+They already know how to do certain things like build nests, find food and avoid predators.
+Animals also can learn to do new things.
+Herring Gulls learn to drop clams to crack them open by watching other gulls do it.
+Mice can learn their way through a maze.
+In this class, we will observe animals to learn about what they do and why they do it, and we will set up some experiments to demonstrate animals’ behaviors.

 MARINE BIOLOGY (9-10) A, B